bstopp/puppet-aem/README.md

 ### Known Issues

-There is an oddity with the `aem::service` support on Debian: even though specifying a status of `enabled` sends the correct parameters to the underlying service resource, the service is not enabled by default on an initial catalog run.
-Acceptance tests on those Virtual Machines fail on second run (due to changes), and a solution has not presented itself.
+There is an oddity with the `aem::service` support on Debian: even though specifying a valid status sends the correct parameters to the underlying service resource, the service is not enabled, nor do state changes occur correctly.
+Acceptance tests on those Virtual Machines fail for issues with service management.
+See [issue #36](https://github.com/bstopp/puppet-aem/issues/36).

 ## Development